ZapZapGo/lightshow.js/README.md

 * No external CSS file needed.
 But still easy to style.
 * Auto adjusts itself on window resize.
 Possible to manually adjust element (e.g. during animation, see: readapt).
 * Callbacks.
 Hook in when events occur.
+* Effects.
+Use standard JQuery effects (toggle, fade, slide) or use your own.
 * Close overlay using escape key.

+### Planned

+* Positioning.
+Position the content relative to the overlay according to directions (e.g. top center, middle center, bottom left, a.s.o.).

 ## Usage